 401(k) loans have become a popular source of credit.
 They have interest rates that are almost always lower than the alternatives.
-Because they’re secured, you don’t run the risk of building up large amounts of unsecured debt.
-And if they’re offered by your employer, you can get them without even having to qualify based on your credit.
-The payments can be handled out of your paycheck so you hardly know that it’s happening.
+Because they're secured, you don't run the risk of building up large amounts of unsecured debt.
+And if your employer offers them, you can get them without even having to qualify based on your credit.
+The payments can be handled out of your paycheck, so you hardly know that it’s happening.

 But the very simplicity of borrowing against your 401(k) plan covers up some hidden dangers that you need to be aware of if you're considering taking out a 401(k) loan — even for a down payment on real estate.

 The Hidden Dangers of 401(k) Loans

 1. You Might Reduce Your Retirement Contributions